fechan/fechan.github.io/minisign/fingerspelling.md

 layout: minisign
 ---
 ## Introduction
 Minisign's fingerspelled alphabet is used for loanwords and names from other languages that use the Latin alphabet.
+These are all considered borrowings and do not necessarily conform to the [basic handshape inventory](/minisign/phonology#handshape-inventory).

 <table>
   <thead>